Historic Seattle

 Historic Seattle is a Seattle, Washington public development authority focused on preserving Seattle's architectural heritage.
 For many years, they issued a monthly online magazine, Preservation Seattle and are involved in advocacy and education.

 As a public development authority, Historic Seattle is a government-owned corporation.
 Its 12-member board includes 4 members appointed by the Mayor of Seattle, 4 appointed by the PDA Council, and 4 elected by its constituency.
 All board members serve 4-year terms.
 Its mission is the "Preservation and enhancement of the historic heritage of Seattle for the mutual pride and enjoyment of all citizens, and creation of a more livable environment within the historic areas of the city."

 According to their website, as of 2006 they had completed 44 projects "in capacities ranging from owner/developer to consultant."
 Among these were their own headquarters, Dearborn House.
-Other prominent Seattle buildings with which they are or have been involved include the Good Shepherd Center in Seattle's Wallingford neighborhood, a former Catholic girls' home, which Historic Seattle owns and operates mainly as office space for non profit organizations; the Cadillac Hotel in Pioneer Square, now the visitor's center of the Klondike Gold Rush National Historical Park; and Town Hall, a former Christian Science church that now functions as a 900-seat venue for lectures and performances; They have also been involved in one or another capacity with numerous houses including the Carpenter Gothic Twenty-third Avenue Houses, originally built in 1892-1893 as inexpensive housing; the Fourteenth Avenue Houses, a remnant of a late 19th-century community of mostly Finnish immigrants at Smith Cove; and Egan House with which Historic Seattle has ever been involved.
+Other prominent Seattle buildings with which they are or have been involved include the Good Shepherd Center in Seattle's Wallingford neighborhood, a former Catholic girls' home, which Historic Seattle owns and operates mainly as office space for non profit organizations; the Cadillac Hotel in Pioneer Square, now the visitor center of the Klondike Gold Rush National Historical Park; and Town Hall, a former Christian Science church that now functions as a 900-seat venue for lectures and performances; They have also been involved in one or another capacity with numerous houses including the Carpenter Gothic Twenty-third Avenue Houses, originally built in 1892-1893 as inexpensive housing; the Fourteenth Avenue Houses, a remnant of a late 19th-century community of mostly Finnish immigrants at Smith Cove; and Egan House with which Historic Seattle has ever been involved.